 Heidi, I had such a good time learning more about you and your space, and I hope this plans give you a great direction and inspire you as you makeover your room!

-I’d love to one day be designing and sharing YOUR space!
+I’d love to one day be designing YOUR space!

 Until next time,